-- a.
-Performed by David Summerville.b.
-Select three lots of 40-50 cattle per day.
+- a) performed by David S. - b) select three lots of 40-50 cattle per day. - c) only select from lots available within daylight hours - d) select one lot each to represent light, medium and heavy soiling, within the bound of all lots available.
+Within these bread categories, select lots randomly.

+2. Dag scoring and treatment allocation

+a) performed by David S.

+- b) for each of the three lots selected, score the degree of dirtiness for the leg, side and belly for seven individual cattle and record on the dag score sheets - c) ensure the same animal is not scored twice by paint gun identification of scored cattle. - d) divide the lot into two split lots (splits) of approximately equal cattle numbers (20-25) - e) identify each split such that they can be tracked as group through slaughter - f) using a coin toss, allocate splits from each lot randomly to Treatment (heads) or control (tails0 and record split ID and treatment allocation on the Dag Score Sheets

+3 Application of treatment

+- a) run treatment cattle through the Klenzion applicator and into an ante-mortem pen - b) run control cattle directly into an ante-mortem pen, and apply pen sprays for 10 minutes - c) note the dwell time for both Treatment and Control splits (i.e.) time of soaking of Klenzion or spray water following application) on the wash Data Sheet by stopwatch.
+Aim for both treatment and control groups to have 15-20 minutes dwell time.
+Ensure consistency in dwell times across splits, lots and days as much as possible

+4 Cattle washing
-- c.
-Only select from lots available within daylight hours. - d.
-Select one lot each to represent light, medium and heavy soiling, within the bounds of all lots available.
-Within these broad categories, select lots randomly. - 2.
-Dag scoring and treatment allocation - a.
-Performed by David Summerville. - b.
-For each of the three lots selected, score the degree of dirtiness for the leg, side and belly for seven individual cattle and record on the Dag Score Sheets. - c.
-Ensure the same animal is not scored twice by paint gun identification of scored cattle. - d.
-Divide the lot into two split lots ("splits") of approximately equal cattle numbers (20-25). - e.
-Identify each split such that they can be tracked as group through slaughter. - f.
-Using a coin toss, allocate splits from each lot randomly to Treatment (heads) or Control (tails) and record split ID and treatment allocation on the Dag Score Sheets. - 3.
-Application of treatment - a.
-Run treatment cattle through the Klenzion applicator and into an ante-mortem pen. - b.
-Run control cattle directly into an ante-mortem pen, and apply pen sprays for 10 minutes. - c.
-Note the dwell time for both Treatment and Control splits (i.e. time of soaking of Klenzion or spray water following application) on the Wash Data Sheet by stopwatch.
-Aim for both Treatment and Control groups to have 15-20 min dwell time.
-Ensure consistency in dwell times across splits, lots and days as much as possible. - 4.
-Cattle washing - a.
-Washer: - i.
-Wait for Recorder's go-ahead. - ii.
-Apply high-pressure hosing to each animal in the split until they are fit for slaughter, as assessed by the Washer. - iii.
-Continue to next split, with Recorder's go-ahead. - b.
-Recorder (David Summerville): - i.
-Ensure the Washer is blinded as to Treatment and Control allocation. - ii.
-Record the time taken to hose each split to acceptable cleanliness i.e. from the time the hose first hits an animal to the time it is no longer directed at an animal. - 5.
-Collection of production data - a.
-Performed/supervised by Alan Platten, blinded as to treatment or control identification. - b.
-Proceed each split (irrespective of whether Treatment or Control) to slaughter and processing in the standard commercial manner. - c.
-For each split, record/transcribe the following: - d.
-Meat Hygiene Assessment (MHA) - i.
-Performed after final trim and before final wash. - ii.
-Scoring performed as described in the AQIS MHA Manual. - iii.
-Record data for five samples per split, i.e. as per AQIS MHA Manual "Normal" or "Reduced" rates for lot sizes of ≤25. - iv.
-Record raw scores for carcasses/sides corresponding to each split using the Carcase Product Monitoring Sheet. - e.
-Dark cutters - i.
-Performed as part of the routine chiller assessment procedure. - ii.
-Record individual meat colour scores for each split. - f.
-Microbiological data - i.
-Collect swab samples from carcasses/sides immediately before entry into chillers, i.e. of hot carcasses.

-- ii.
-Swabs are collected on the same day, once per week. - iii.
-Swab three carcasses/sides from each split on each sampling day i.e. total of 18 swabs (3 swabs/split X 2 splits/lot X 3 lots per day). - iv.
-Swabbing performed as per ESAM. - v.
-Samples transported at 4°C to the micro lab for E. coli counts and total viable counts (TVCs).
+- a) washer; - a. wait for recorders go-ahead - b. apply high-pressure hosing to each animal in the split until they are fit for slaughter, as assessed by the washer - c. continue to next split, with recorders go-ahead - b) recorder: - a. ensure the washer is blinded as to treatment and control allocation - b. record the time taken to hose each split to acceptable cleanliness i.e. from the time the hose first hits an animal to the time it is no longer directed at an animal

+5. Collection of production data

+- a. performed/supervised by AP, blinded as to treatment or control identification - b. proceed each split (irrespective of whether treatment or control) to slaughter and processing in the standard commercial manner - c. for each split, record / transcribe the following: - d. meat hygiene assessment (MHA) - i. performed after final trim and before final wash - ii. scoring performed as described in the AQIS MHA manual - iii. record data for five samples per split, i.e. as per AQIS MHA manual 'normal' or 'reduced' rates for lot sizes of <= 25 - iv. record raw scores for carcasses/sides corresponding to each split using the carcase product monitoring sheet - b. dark cutters - i. performed as part of the routine chiller assessment procedure - ii. record individual meat colour scores for each split - c. microbiological data - i. collect swab samples from carcasses / sides immediately before entry into chillers, i.e. of hot carcasses - ii. swabs are collected on the same day, once per week - iii. swab three carcases / sides from each split o each sampling day ei.e. total of 18 swabs (3 swabs/splits X 2 splits/lot X 3 lots per day) - iv. swabbing performed as per ESAM - v. samples transported at 4°C to the micro lab for E.coli counts and total viable counts (TVCs)